Hunterlios/hunterlios.github.io/README.md

-# GitHub Pages Webstite
+# GitHub Pages Website

-A university project created to learn how to use GiHub Pages.
+An university project created to learn how to use GitHub Pages.